Baby Esther: Kane v. Fleischer

+Jones is most associated today with her connection with the Kane v.
+Fleischer lawsuit.
 In 1930, Fleischer Studios' animator Grim Natwick introduced a caricature of Helen Kane—a singer known since 1923 for her baby voice, for replacing lyrics with noises, and, later, for her signature phrase "boop-oop-a-doop"—in the Talkartoons cartoon Dizzy Dishes.
 Drawn in the form of an anthropomorphic singing dog with droopy ears and a squeaky singing voice, "Betty Boop", as the character was later dubbed, soon became popular and the star of her own cartoons.
 In 1932, Betty Boop was changed into a human, the long dog ears becoming hoop earrings.

 In May 1932, Kane filed a $250,000 lawsuit against Max Fleischer and Paramount Publix Corporation for "exploiting her image", charging unfair competition and wrongful appropriation in the Betty Boop cartoons.
 She contended that Betty Boop's "boop-oop-a-doop" style constituted a "deliberate caricature" that gave her "unfair competition".

-The trial opened that year in the New York State Supreme Court, with Kane and Betty Boop films being viewed only by the judge; no jury was called.
+The trial opened in 1934 in the New York State Supreme Court, with Kane and Betty Boop films being viewed only by the judge; no jury was called.
 Vocal performers Margie Hines, Little Ann Little, Kate Wright, Bonnie Poe, and most notably Mae Questel were all summoned to testify.

 Little Ann Little told the court how the "boop-oop-a-doop" phrase had started out as "ba-da inde-do", which developed into "bo do-de-o-do" and finally to "boop-oop-a-doop".
 Helen Kane's counsel asked Little, the latter of whom spoke throughout the trial in a Betty Boop voice, "Oh, do you speak like that way at home?"
 Little responded to the court, "Yes, indeedy!"